Skip to main content

 Click the link to read about the Return of Title IV Funds.

-The University’s Academic Progress Standard Policy sets out the standards for students at the University of Reading.
-There is a separate section within this Policy relating to the Academic Progress of US Loans Students and further details on how Satisfactory Academic Progress applies to US Loan students can be found here.
+There is a separate section within this Policy relating to the Academic Progress of US Loans Students and further details on how Satisfactory Academic Progress applies to US Loan students: Satisfactory Academic Progress Policy for US Loan Students.

 Your School/Department will provide information regarding required and/or recommended text books.
-However, online reading lists are available for all students.
+However, reading lists are available for all students.
 This page also provides direct links to the Library and Study Advice pages.
 Students can also use Blackboard to access content related to individual modules.

 Visit the Essentials 'Withdrawing from study' and 'Suspensions' webpages to find out more information on withdrawing.